iturdikulov/notes/Neovim.md

 ## Workspaces

 Workspaces: Neovim doesn't have native workspace support like Emacs.
 However, you can achieve similar functionality using tabs or different instances of Neovim.
-Personally I use [[Tmux]] with sessionizer script (bind to `Tmux prefix + f`).
+Personally I use [[Tmux]] with sessionizer script (bind to `Tmux prefix
++ f`).

+TODO: tab commands and hotkeys?

 ## Sessions